Qaminono/Yahoo_Finance/README.md

 The 'Rest_Service' directory contains the Django project, which outputs data from the database.

-The 'Skraper' directory contains code whitch collect data and posts it to the Rest service.
+The 'Scrapper' directory contains code whitch collect data and posts it to the Rest service.